Pena, Texas

 Pena is an unincorporated community and census-designated place (CDP) in Starr County, Texas, United States.
-It was formed from part of the North Escobares CDP prior to the 2010 census, with a population of 118.
+It was formed from part of the North Escobares CDP prior to the 2010 census.
+As of the 2020 census, Pena had a population of 73.

 Geography

 Pena is located at (26.415513, -98.969979).

 Demographics

 Pena CDP was formed along with Escobar I CDP, JF Villarreal CDP, Loma Vista CDP, Moraida CDP, and Rivera CDP from parts of North Escobares CDP that was not incorporated into the city of Escobares.
 The CDP was first listed as a census designated place in the 2010 U.S. census.